Recent developments in mathematical aspects of relativistic fluids: The relativistic Euler equations with a physical vacuum boundary

 We make the following remarks about Theorem \ref{T:LWP_vacuum_bry}: \begin{itemize} \item Local well-posedness above is meant in the usual Hadamard sense: existence and uniqueness of solutions, with $(r,v) \in C^0([0,T], \mathbf{H}^{2N})$ for some $T>0$ and continuous dependence of solutions on the data in this topology.
 For continuous dependence on the data, we need to define an appropriate topology on $\mathbf{H}^{2N}$ to compare solutions, since different solutions are defined in different domains.
 We refer to \cite{Disconzi-Ifrim-Tataru-2022} for the definition. \item Observe that the regularity of solutions obtained in Theorem \ref{T:LWP_vacuum_bry} is for data very close to scaling, thus qualifying for what we would call \emph{rough solutions} to the problem.
 These rough solutions are obtained as unique limits of smooth solutions. \end{itemize}

 Theorem \ref{T:LWP_vacuum_bry} established the first local existence and uniqueness result for the relativistic Euler equations with a physical vacuum boundary.
 More precisely, local existence and uniqueness has been established in $1+1$ dimensions in \cite{Oliynyk-2012-1}.
 In this case, the boundary are just disconnected points and the main difficulties of the problem are absent.
-A priori estimates for the relativistic Euler equation with a physical vacuum boundary in $3+1$ dimensions have been obtained by Jang, LeFloch, and Masmoudi \cite{Jang-LeFloch-Masmoudi-2016} and Had\v{z}i\'{c}, Shkoller, and Speck \cite{Hadzic-Shkoller-Speck-2019}.
+A priori estimates for the relativistic Euler equation with a physical vacuum boundary in $3+1$ dimensions have been obtained by \cite{Jang-LeFloch-Masmoudi-2016} and \cite{Hadzic-Shkoller-Speck-2019}.